 Marvel and Disney announced when we’re getting a whole bunch more Marvel movies in 2022 and 2023, there’s some interesting things with that announcement, though, not the titles of the movies.
 Plus, Disney+ is out there and I decided the first show that I was…

 I forgot to get this posted yesterday, but we did have a new episode of #10MinMarvel come out.

 There are two chunks of movie news that were announced.
 One from Sony and one pertaining to the Marvel Cinematic Universe Phase 5.
 I speculate a little bit on what they could do in the MCU movie.

 Then, we’re up to Thor: The Dark World in our Marvel Movie Marathon.
 It’s generally one of the most disliked Marvel movies, but is that hate deserved?
 I take a look at it after the rewatch and see how it maybe helps inform some of the characters through the rest of the movies.
 All that said, it certainly has some massive flaws to it that keep it towards the bottom of my Marvel movie rankings.

 I just want to say thank you for listening, and I greatly appreciate those of you who have been checking out the podcast.
 If you are enjoying it, please consider leaving a rating and review, as well as subscribing to the podcast.
 We’re on a number of different streaming services, iTunes, Google Play Music, Spotify and Stitcher.
 Those ratings and reviews will help more people find the podcast and join the listening audience.

-If you want to get in contact with the show, you can leave a comment here, or find on on Twitter.
-My Twitter handle is @TheScando or you can tweet using #10MinMarvel.
+If you want to get in contact with the show, you can always leave a comment here.
+Otherwise, I am on Twitter @TheScando or you can tweet using #10MinMarvel.